MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRcc67ec453a5e514-Itemized-Deductions-Individuals-Corporations-Continued/section-1.170A-13.md

 (6) *In consideration for.* A donee organization provides goods or services in consideration for a taxpayer's payment if, at the time the taxpayer makes the payment to the donee organization, the taxpayer receives or expects to receive goods or services in exchange for that payment.
 Goods or services a donee organization provides in consideration for a payment by a taxpayer include goods or services provided in a year other than the year in which the taxpayer makes the payment to the donee organization.

 (7) *Good faith estimate.* For purposes of this section, good faith estimate means a donee organization's estimate of the fair market value of any goods or services, without regard to the manner in which the organization in fact made that estimate.
-See § 1.170A-1(h)(5) for rules regarding when a taxpayer may treat a donee organization's estimate of the value of goods or services as the fair market value.
+See § 1.170A-1(h)(6) for rules regarding when a taxpayer may treat a donee organization's estimate of the value of goods or services as the fair market value.

-(8) *Certain goods or services disregarded* - (i) *In general.* For purposes of section 170(f)(8), the following goods or services are disregarded -
+(8) *Certain goods or services disregarded*—(i) *In general.* For purposes of section 170(f)(8), the following goods or services are disregarded—

 (A) Goods or services that have insubstantial value under the guidelines provided in Revenue Procedures 90-12, 1990-1 C.B.
 471, 92-49, 1992-1 C.B.
 987, and any successor documents.
 (See § 601.601(d)(2)(ii) of the Statement of Procedural Rules, 26 CFR part 601.); and

-(B) Annual membership benefits offered to a taxpayer in exchange for a payment of $75 or less per year that consist of -
+(B) Annual membership benefits offered to a taxpayer in exchange for a payment of $75 or less per year that consist of—

 (*1*) Any rights or privileges, other than those described in section 170(l), that the taxpayer can exercise frequently during the membership period.
 Examples of such rights and privileges may include, but are not limited to, free or discounted admission to the organization's facilities or events, free or discounted parking, preferred access to goods or services, and discounts on the purchase of goods or services; and